Forethoughts/forethoughts-datastudio/docs/index.rst

   |ray-usecase|

   * Use ``ray up`` command to launch fully managed :ref:`Ray cluster` on the cloud.
-  * Deploy your model using Ray serve with authen
+  * Deploy your model using Ray serve with authenticated REST API endpoint.
+  * Launch GPU accelerated :ref:`Jupyt